jeagleq/playwright_typescript_testrail/README.md

 ## 📦 Installation

-Use the package manager [npm] to install playwright
+1. Use the package manager [npm] to install playwright

 ```Shell
 npm i && npx playwright install
 ```
+2. Register new user on demoblaze and input the username and password to the .env file

 ## 🚀 Run tests